khaydarian/spla/shopping.md

 Basic lab equipment:
 *   Soldering station, with digital temperature control and fine-point tips.
+    *   Hakko FX888D
 *   Also a "well" style tip, for drag soldering.
 *   Solder fume handling thing (either vent outdoors, or filtering).
 *   Hot-air station.
+    *   Quick 861DW
+*   Board preheater (maybe?)
 *   Digital oscilloscope (if not borrowing from Kor).
 *   Cheap multimeter.
 Really only need this for connectivity testing etc.
     *   If doing manual BGA reflow: K-type themocouple probe for it.